fariduddinghani/pagarmangkok/content/style-guide.md

     weight: 3
 layout: page
 ---
-Siuman is a fun project by me and my best partner Tri Mukti Yuliana in optimizing the environment around us, including recycling industrial waste.
+Siuman is a fun project by me and my best partner Tri Mukti Yuliana in optimizing the environment around us, include recycling industrial waste.